chimay/wheel/README.md

 - autoload
 - doc

-folders anywhere of the (neo)vim runtimepath, and it should work.
+folders somewhere of the (neo)vim runtimepath, and it should work.

 # Documentation
 ## Vim help